nirob2017/classwork_5/README.md

 ## tests

-In the tests package we have all the test files.
+In the tests package we have all the test files in different packages for different users.
+Each test is in specific package which consists of a test file & a variable file.
 In every test file’s beginning we launch the app.
 In methods we wrote all the assertions or actions of the UI for the test.

 For example, In ```login.kt``` test file:
 ```kotlin